Erfangithub/Kaggle-HousePrices/README.md

     - Where packagename2 can be replaced with numpy, pandas, matplotlib or scikit-learn.

     - Note: pip or pip3 commands might also work (although there were some issues on my system) for installing xgboost or lightgbm.
-      The installation commands that I have written above are the ones that worked on my system.
+      The installation commands that I have written above are the ones that worked on my MacBook Pro.

 - #### Download the data
   - Download the zip file containing this repository.